SUMMARY HIGHLIGHTS

 You can get a discount on admission to the Open-Air Museum and other select attractions with the Hakone Free Pass.

-Make a Wish at Hakone Shrine
+Make a Wish at a TEMPLE OR Shrine

-Admittedly, there’s nothing particularly remarkable about Hakone Shrine itself, at least nothing that makes it seem any different from other temples in Japan, but it does look quite beautiful surrounded by a dense forest of cedar trees.
+Personally, I didn’t find anything to be particularly remarkable about Hakone Shrine itself, at least nothing that makes it seem any different from other Shinto shrines in Japan, but it does look quite beautiful surrounded by a dense forest of cedar trees.

 This is what the torii gate looks like from the other side.
 As you can see, there’s a long line of people waiting to get their patent torii gate selfie.